szatrio/FunTav/README.md

 ## Introduction

-FunTav is specialized on making custom tour and travel inquiries based on customer’s.
-Which this project is Web App for Funtav
+<p>FunTav is specialized on making custom tour and travel inquiries based on customer’s.</p>
 ---

 ## Tools